-CODE OF CONDUCT - SCHOOL BEHAVIOR
+CODE OF CONDUCT - BEHAVIOR EXPECTATIONS

-Our aim is to create a community of learning in which every student has a right to receive an education in a safe and secure environment.
+GAA will provide a secure and safe learning environment, to help our students achieve.
 GAA is committed to developing social responsibility and reinforcing ethical and moral values among students so that they demonstrate respect for each other and value individual differences.

-Our goal is to teach appropriate positive behavior among all students in order to create a positive culture of kindness that promotes pro-social norms.
+Our goal is to teach and model appropriate positive behavior among all students in order to create a positive culture of kindness in our community that promotes learning.
 Acknowledging students who exhibit positive behaviors reinforces this culture of kindness and leads to improved academic and behavioral outcomes for all students.
+Students are acknowledged for positive behavior in a number of ways, such as through celebration of Student of the Month.